conan-io/docs/reference/commands/remove.rst

 available.
 You can also use the keyword ``!latest`` in the revision part of the pattern to avoid removing the latest recipe or package revision of a certain Conan package.

+There are other commands like :command:`conan list` (see the patterns documentation there :ref:`reference_commands_list`), :command:`conan upload` and :command:`conan download`, that take the same patterns.

 To remove recipes and their associated package binaries from the local cache: